tokkaiiii/flutter_list_ui/README.md

 - Responsive layouts with proper constraints
 - Riverpod integration for state management
 - Zero dependencies on other UI packages
+- Flat design with customizable borders and colors

 ## Getting started